microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraMSApplication.md

 ```

 ### -IdentifierUris
-User-defined URI(s) that uniquely identify a Web application within its Azure AD tenant, or within a verified custom domain (see "Domains" tab in the Azure classic portal) if the application is multi-tenant.
+User-defined URIs that uniquely identify a Web application within its Microsoft Entra ID tenant, or within a verified custom domain (see "Domains" tab in the Azure classic portal) if the application is multitenant.

-The first element is populated from the Web application's "APP ID URI" field if updated via the Azure classic portal (or respective Azure AD PowerShell cmdlet parameter).
+The first element is populated from the Web application's "APP ID URI" field if updated via the Azure classic portal (or respective Microsoft Entra ID PowerShell cmdlet parameter).
-Additional URIs can be added via the application manifest; see Understanding the Azure AD Application Manifest for details.
+Extra URIs can be added via the application manifest; see Understanding the Microsoft Entra ID Application Manifest for details.
 This collection is also used to populate the Web application's servicePrincipalNames collection.

 ```yaml